FileBin/war-thunder-hook/README.md

 replace `cd /home/filebin/projects/war-thunder-hook/` in start-hook.sh and stop-hook.sh with your __hook__ folder

-replace launch parameters with contents of `./command.txt` directory into war thunder folder
+replace launch parameters with contents of `./command.txt`

 #### Other distros